Blog Listen About Listen Free →

 When You Can’t Retire When You Planned

-Sometimes the honest answer is that retirement at 62 isn’t realistic anymore.
-That’s a hard conversation to have with yourself, but it’s better to know before you sign than after.
-If your post-divorce financial projection shows a gap, your options include: work longer, reduce expenses, downsize housing, optimize Social Security timing, or revisit the settlement terms to get a division that actually supports both spouses’ retirement timelines.
+If your post-divorce financial projection shows a gap, you have a few options: work longer, reduce expenses, downsize housing, optimize Social Security timing, or revisit the settlement terms to get a division that actually supports both spouses’ retirement timelines.

 Alimony and Spousal Support — What Both Sides Need to Know